 In France, the Le Mans 24-hour endurance race was won today (13 June) by a West German Porsche driven by Belgian Jacky Ickx and Gijs Van Lennep.

-In France, the Le Mans 24-hour endurance race was won today (13 June) by a West German Porsche driven by Belgian Jacky Ickx and Gijs Van Lennep.
+Background: In France, the Le Mans 24-hour endurance race was won today (13 June) by a West German Porsche driven by Belgian Jacky Ickx and Gijs Van Lennep.
 On Saturday (12 June), an estimated 100,000 people turned up to see the start of the race.